James Franklin Hyde

 James Franklin Hyde (born 11 March 1903) was an American chemist and inventor.
 He has been called the “Father of Silicones” and is credited with the launch of the silicone industry in the 1930s.
 His most notable contributions include his creation of silicone from silicon compounds and his method of making fused silica, a high-quality glass later used in aeronautics, advanced telecommunications, and computer chips.
 His work led to the formation of Dow Corning, an alliance between the Dow Chemical Company and Corning Glass Works that was specifically created to produce silicone products.

 Life

 Early years and education

 James Franklin Hyde was born in Solvay, New York on March 11, 1903.
 He attended Solvay High School and graduated on June 25, 1919, at the age of 16.
 He was partly encouraged by one of his science teachers to enter into the field of science.

-After high school, Hyde attended Syracuse University, where he earned both his Bachelor of Arts and Master of Arts degrees.
-Afterwards, he earned a Ph.D. in organic chemistry at the University of Illinois.
+After high school, Hyde attended Syracuse University, where he earned his Bachelor of Arts in 1923 and Master of Arts in 1925 both degrees in chemistry.
+Afterwards, he earned a Ph.D. in 1928 in organic chemistry at the University of Illinois Urbana-Champaign.
 He then completed his academic education at Harvard University, where he was granted a post-doctoral fellowship under Dr. James Bryant Conant.
 He also received an Honorary Doctor of Science degree from Syracuse University.